wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **M:**&ensp;Yes, but how different it is when you can see it as it is, not through the screen of desire and fear.

-**Q:**&ensp;What are all these distinctions for — reality and illusion, wisdom and ignorance, saint and sinner?
+**Q:**&ensp;What are all these distinctions for — reality and illusion, wisdom and ignoreänce, saint and sinner?
 Everyone is in search of happiness; everyone strives desperately; everyone is a <span data-tippy-content="One who practices <em>yoga</em>.">yogi</span> and his life a school of wisdom.
 Each learns in his own way the lessons he needs.
 Society approves of some, disapproves of others; there are no rules that apply everywhere and for all time.

 **M:**&ensp;In my world, love is the only law.
 I do not ask for love, I give it.
 Such is my nature.